 Changing the senior living landscape has always been a cornerstone of Priya Living, under the leadership of its founder, Arun Paul.
 From marketing the company’s independent living communities as “Where Bombay Royale Meets Palm Springs,” to listing unit pricing directly on the company’s homepage, Paul has in many instances acted directly in contrast to what’s trending in senior living.

 Yet, he didn’t exactly set out to turn the model on its head; he simply saw a demand for something different and through work and perseverance, brought the concept to fruition.
 Today, Priya operates three communities in California, has a growing pipeline, and a new capital partner in Welltower (NYSE: WELL).
-With a model based on a la carte, on-demand services for independent residents, in communities inspired by Indian culture, Paul continues to lead change in the senior living industry by constantly challenging the status quo and adapting to new factors, including the ongoing COVID-19 pandemic.
+With a model based on a la carte, on-demand services for independent residents, Paul continues to lead change in the senior living industry by constantly challenging the status quo and adapting to new factors, including the ongoing COVID-19 pandemic.

 Senior Housing News: Tell me the origin story of Priya Living.